+Turtle cookies might need to make an appearance at your summer parties.
+(Or swamp parties?)
 I’ve been wanting to try the brush embroidery cookie decorating technique for years now, and given the title of my blog, it’s shameful I’ve not yet.
-These turtles were inspired by a Lily Pulitzer pillow at Garnet Hill.
+These turtle cookies were inspired by a Lily Pulitzer pillow at Garnet Hill.
 To echo my own words about this pillow for my roundup of throw pillow ideas at Houzz (see all 20 pillows here), everything about this pillow is my grandmother.
 She grew up on the Jersey shore, so she was no stranger to beach-themed decor, but always in the most subtle, clever and tasteful way.
 An early-Lilly addict, she’d have loved this print.
 That and the piping on the border, shape of the pillow and colors are so reflective of her house when I was a kid.
 Sigh.
 But I digress…

-Back to cookies.
+Back to turtle cookies.
 And brush embroidery.
 Oh right, and the GIVEAWAY!!!
 I’m giving away everything you need to make these cookies (minus the cookie dough and royal icing, but I do have great recipes for those, and I’m throwing in the only tricky-to-find ingredient, meringue powder).
 For details on how to enter, scroll to the end.
+UPDATE: GIVEAWAY HAS ENDED.

 For the turtles, I think these would’ve made a greater impact had I had the detail on top be an even darker shade of green, but alas, next time.
 For a much more apparent contrast, use white instead of green:

 you will need:*